AutomotiveAIChallenge/aichallenge-documentation-racingkart/docs/setup/reference.en.md

 ## Setting up Three Terminals for Debugging (Reference)

-To develop with three terminals for debugging, open the first terminal using `Alt+Ctrl+T` and then execute the following commands by pasting them with `Ctrl+Shift+P` and pressing `Enter`.
+To develop with three terminals for debugging, open the first terminal using `Alt+Ctrl+T` and then execute the following commands by pasting them with `Ctrl+Shift+V` and pressing `Enter`.

 ```bash
 cd ~/aichallenge-2025